Mind Mapping Mastery –> Effective Mind Maps -> Step by Step

 This lecture divulges the fifth secret for effective learning and that is to start integrating the key principles before you get to the more tricky bits (as becoming competent in the key fundementals will help when you're faced with greater complexity).

 BONUS: There is also now a downloadable pdf document (in RESOURCES) summarising important aspects of human memory and study skills together with a separate paper on keyword selection.
-(These two articles are also available to students of my course on Preparing and Delivering Lectures without a Script as these topics are relevant to both courses)

 This lecture divulges the seventh secret of effective learning that practice is important in order to develop competence and that its practice that makes permanent and so it must be correct practice in order to develop good habits and only you can do the practice (if someone else does it for you then they, not you, develop the competence).

 Also for those students who are interested in integrating mind mapping into their own personal study programme, I've included here a document on Study Skills.
 This document is taken from a programme that was run by Birmingham University (where I was a visiting lecturer) back in 2004 and the project finished a couple of years ago.
 I produced the sections on Memory,Learning, Study and Mind Mapping.
 Much of the material on memory is already covered in the course - the material on study skills and mind mapping begins on page 10 of the document.
 Although the guidance was produced in 2004 it is all still very relevant today.